 3. Wyze Cam Pan v3

 Proof that you don't have to spend a fortune.
 This little cube can scan an entire room and costs less than a bag of premium cat food.
+Per Wyze's official product page, it offers 360° pan and 180° tilt with IP65 weather resistance — handy for catios and covered porches, not just indoor rooms.

 The highlights:

-- Incredible price point
+- Hard-to-beat price point

-- Full 360 degree room coverage
+- Full 360° pan / 180° tilt room coverage

 Best For: Bargain hunters who just want a reliable way to sweep the room and find their cat.